 With flute and guitar, the words of the songs are lost, but we have tried to retain their meaning in the textures and atmospheres of the music, conjuring up the spirit of the words, like the ghost of Molly Malone still selling her cockles and mussels on the streets of Dublin…"

-Their January tour is funded by Culture West, and includes two public concerts (Tetbury and Central Bristol) as well as some schools workshops on folk music and storytelling.
-The tour coincides with their new release of the CD of this project (the old sold out album was called "...from the Roots" and the new one is called "from the Roots... new branches" to acknowledge the addition of 5 new songs, and their growth as artists in the 10 years between these two releases).
-The songs will come out on digital platforms during Spring 2025.
+Their January tour was funded by Culture West, and included two public concerts (Tetbury and Central Bristol) as well as some schools workshops on folk music and storytelling.
+The tour coincided with their new release of the CD of this project (the old sold out album was called "...from the Roots" and the new one is called "from the Roots... new branches" to acknowledge the addition of 5 new songs, and their growth as artists in the 10 years between these two releases).
+The songs are coming out on digital platforms during Spring 2025.

 "In making “…from the roots” we have reached down into our tangled musical roots and used our intuitive musicianship to create our own unique arrangements of this selection of folk songs.
 We let the music grow and evolve naturally, using improvisation and memory rather than written music, to respond to the aural tradition of folk music.